opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/functions.rst

    You can delete a cluster when you do not need it.
 Deleting a cluster is risky and may cause data loss.
 Therefore, exercise caution when performing this operation.

-GaussDB(DWS) allows you to manage clusters and snapshots in either of the following ways:
+GaussDB(DWS) allows you to manage clusters in either of the following ways:

 -  Management console